Get Schooled

 Pull out your old quizzes, tests, and other assignments

-Review your old assignments like previous quizzes and tests.
-These materials will help you go over content from the entire course while also showing you any previous incorrect answers.
-Use your study time or visit office hours to determine where you went wrong to avoid making the same mistakes on the final.
+Review your old assignments, quizzes, and tests.
+These materials will help you go over content from the entire course while showing you any previous incorrect answers.
+Use your study time or visit office hours to determine where you went wrong to avoid making the same mistakes on your final exam.

 Create a study schedule (and include breaks)

-Start studying well in advance of finals week and don't try to cram in the night before your finals!
+Start studying well in advance of finals week and avoid cramming the night before!
 As tempting as it may sound, cramming is not productive.
-Your brain actually retains more information in shorter, more frequent study sessions especially in dedicated, distraction-free study spaces.
-A study schedule with meaningful breaks allows your brain time to process and store all the information you’ve been reviewing, before resting and starting again..
+Your brain actually retains more information in shorter, more frequent study sessions, especially in dedicated, distraction-free study spaces.
+A study schedule with meaningful breaks gives your brain time to process and store all the information you’ve been reviewing, before resting and starting again.

 Get enough sleep

-Trust us - your brain and body will thank you!
+Your brain and body will thank you!
 While you sleep, your brain will sort through what you've studied to help you recall the information you need later.
-Staying up late may make you feel groggy the next day, reducing your focus and ultimately affecting your performance academically. .
+Staying up late may make you feel groggy the next day, reducing your focus and ultimately affecting your performance on your exam.

-Being hungry (or thirsty) during an exam can be a major distraction, so be sure you've had enough to eat and drink beforehand.
-If your brain and body haven’t had adequate food and water your most natural instincts will kick in, hunger and thirst, and you won’t be able to completely focus on the task at hand.
+Being hungry or thirsty during an exam can be a major distraction, so be sure you've had enough to eat and drink beforehand.
+If your brain and body haven’t had adequate food and water, you may not be able to completely focus on your exams.

 Still need help studying or working through test anxiety?
-Text #Hello to 33-55-77 to speak with one of our college advisors!
+Text #Hello to 33-55-77 to chat with one of our advisors.
+If you're using a mobile device, click here to have the text message set up for you!

 Explore your goals